 - A SIM removal tool

-- A nice friend who'll let you borrow a SIM
+- A kind friend who's prepared to let you borrow a SIM

 - If your iPhone is locked to a particular carrier you may need to make sure the SIM you borrow is from the same network

 - Access to a Wi-Fi network